Seasonal Deer Food Sources & Mineral Schedule

 - Plant food plots.
 A food plot is a planted area that serves as a supplementary food source.
 You can find helpful articles about food plots at the National Deer Association website.

-- Offer a mineral supplement.
+- Provide minerals.
 Deer need minerals for every physiological function, including antler growth.
 Learn more about the importance of minerals here.
-If you don’t have a mineral site set up on your property, no problem.
-Check out this article for five easy steps to establish a mineral site.
+If you don’t have a mineral site set up on your property, check out this article for five easy steps to establish a mineral site.

 Providing quality feed through food plots and minerals benefits hunters and conservationists by: increasing herd health, density, and population; improving antler growth and trophy potential.